UNAVAILABLE 20 to 31st Oct 2020

 We understand how difficult it is when it is time to say goodbye.
 We can make this transition easier by giving your loved ones a peaceful farewell at home where they will feel most comfortable.
 We can assist you if you want farewells out of the house as well, such as at your pet’s favourite park or beach.

 On arrival, your pet will receive a sedative to help relax.
 This sedation is given under the skin like an ordinary vaccination, and takes roughly 10 minutes to relax most patients into a deep sleep.
 We will then give the final euthanasia injection through a port inserted into a vein (commonly a vein on the front or back legs).
 This second injection is usually very quick and peaceful.

 There are a few options for the aftercare of your pet.
-You can have home burials, private cremation (with ashes back) or companion cremation (with no ashes returned).
-We recommend family owned and operated Passing Paws for compassionate private cremations.
-They can offer affordable direct home pick ups with ashes returned to you within 5 days.
-They also provide a Premium Same Day Service where your pet's ashes is returned to you within the same day.
+You can opt for home burials, private cremation (with ashes back) or companion cremation (with no ashes returned).

 ITCHING OR LIMPING?

 FLAPPING EARS, WATERY EYES AND ITCHY SKIN BOTHERING YOUR PET?

 Let us help your fur babies with all those infections and allergies.
 We combine a mix of oral medications, topical drops and shampoos to ease the itch.
 There may be lots of underlying causes for these conditions, ranging from fleas or mites, food allergies, environmental allergy and many more.
 We can discuss how to help eliminate or manage these problems with you.